 COVID-19: Your safety and security outside Canada

 If you choose to travel despite these advisories, be aware that commercial airspace closures and movement restrictions can occur without warning and could prevent your return to Canada.
-The Government of Canada is not planning additional facilitated flights to bring Canadians home during the COVID-19 pandemic.
+The Government of Canada is not planning additional repatriation flights to bring Canadians home during the COVID-19 pandemic.

 On this page